tenondvpn/shardora/README.md

       # each_machine_node_count like 4, mean each machine create 4 nodes.
       # ip_list like 192.168.0.1,192.168.0.2, mean 2 machine create 2 * 4 nodes shardora network
       # machine user must root
-      # machine password must Xf4aGbTaf!(for test), you can edit the file to change it
+      # machine password must Xf4aGbTaf!(for test), you can change it by edit simple_remote.sh
 ```

 ## Transaction test